 ** Important Tip – never leave your rod, or even lay it down.
 When the fish strikes, the rod needs to be in your hands, or it will soon be in the water.
 If you don't believe me, ask Chris or watch this short video for a good chuckle:

 Every successful angler knows that the key to big fish is a good bait.
 They also know that although there are dozens of bait options, the best baits are both fresh and caught locally.
-Don't over complicate things, keep it simple with one of their favorite juicy meals.
-Best baitfish such as pinfish, grunts, yellowtail jack, or fresh mackerel are the ticket.
+Don't over complicate things; keep it simple with one of their favorite juicy meals.
+Best baitfish such as pinfish, grunts, yellowtail jack, or fresh mackerel is the ticket.

-You can always buy bait from the nearby bait shops, there is even a bait shop on the Skyway, but why not catch your own?
+You can always buy bait from the nearby bait shops; there is even a bait shop on the Skyway, but why not catch your own?
 Bring along a second lighter rod, tie on a sabiki rig tipped with shrimp pieces, and find pinfish or yellowtail jack.
 Best of all, if your bait runs low, you can drop your line back over the side and reload your cooler without ever leaving your spot.
-Bait can't get any fresher than that!
-Speaking of fresh, don't forget to swap out your bait often, so it is always extremely active.
+Baitfish can't get any fresher than that!
+Don't forget to swap out your bait often, so it is always extremely active.

 Grouper Sweet Spot (Rock Pile Secret)

 One of the drawbacks of having such a large pier is deciding what spot to claim as your own.
 Most places on the fishing pier offer the possibility of success, but why not tip the odds in your favor?
 You want to locate structure as this is where the fish lay.
 Again, there are multiple options.

 - Review local charts and identify drop-offs, shoals, or man-made reefs adjacent to the Skyway.